-Perry is a product marketing and content marketing professional specializing in AV (audiovisual) technologies and IT.
+Perry Sun is a product + content marketing professional for technology products.

 Perry's writings focus on marketing, content creation, and web design & development.

 I’ve just learned of the very unfortunate news that WordCamp Asia 2020, due to take place in Bangkok from February 21, has been cancelled.
 We all know about Mobile World Congress – to date the highest-profile trade show to be cancelled due to uncertainty around the coronavirus epidemic.
 But unlike MWC, WordCamps are community driven and supported by individuals – often with very limited budgets and resources.
 Compared to an industry event such as MWC, the cancellation of WordCamp Asia will be far more impactful in terms of personal costs.

 In light of this reality, Wordfence and GoDaddy have graciously offered to help defray expenses associated with cancelling flight and hotel reservations.
 Thank you!

 I recently commented on Google’s intentions to implement two important measures to combat rampant user tracking by third parties – and thereby put a kibosh to user fingerprinting and planting browser cookies that can stay in perpetuity.
 Alas, they’ve done a very fine job making …More →

 I continue to find it amazing that ethics is largely ignored in today’s marketing practices.
 In all the rush of social media and growth-driven marketing, behaviors tantamount to violating user privacy have somehow been acceptable.
 Any of us would find them utterly objectionable.
 And yet, …More →

 As the latest in a string of recent layoff announcements from tech-related companies, Lyft has stated it will be eliminating 90 jobs in its marketing and enterprise sales operations.
 The layoffs in marketing are reportedly aimed to consolidate city-focused teams into regional groups – something …More →